-There it sits, the Mighty Blue Pinto.
+(first posted 11/20/2013) There it sits, the Mighty Blue Pinto.
 I drove a medium blue ’72 Pinto Runabout (hatchback) back in high school, and still recall it with fondness.
 When Dad went car shopping for a third car, he looked for one critical factor- Overall length.
-Dad already owned a Toyota Corolla, and calulated he could park two cars on one side of our exceptionally deep garage, IF he kept the second car’s overall length below 165″.
-This led to some very interesting conversations with used car salesman, and resulted in the purchase of the blue Runabout (which did in fact fit in the garage per Dad’s plan).
+Dad already owned a Toyota Corolla, and calculated he could park two cars on one side of our exceptionally deep garage, IF he kept the second car’s overall length below 165″.
+This led to some very interesting conversations with used car salesman, and resulted in the purchase of the blue Runabout (and yes, per Dad’s plan both cars fit in the garage ).

 While the Mighty Blue Pinto met Dad’s single requirement, it also came with a 2.0 liter 4 cylinder, 4 speed manual, and 3.82 rear axle ratio.
 As I subsequently discovered, this combination added up to the most potent Pinto ever produced.